-Baccalaureate Field BS in physical, biological, or pharmaceutical sciences (chemistry recommended).
+• Baccalaureate Field BS in physical, biological, or pharmaceutical sciences (chemistry recommended).
 Minimum of one semester analytical chemistry and one semester physical chemistry.
 Instrumental analysis, biochemistry, and additional physical chemistry desirable.

-Grade Point Average At least 3.00/4.00 overall.
-Applications are strengthened by 3.25/4.00 overall GPA and 3.00/4.00 GPA in core science and mathematics courses.

-Tests Required GRE General Test; applications are strengthened by scores corresponding to 60th percentile or higher, and minimum TOEFL score of 600 (if applicable).

-Minimum TOEFL Score 600 (paper-based); 250 (computer-based); 80, with subscores of Reading 19, Listening 17, Speaking 20, and Writing 21 (new Internet-based TOEFL).
-Recommended score of 87, with subscores of Reading 21, Listening 21, Speaking 23, and Writing 22.

-Letters of Recommendation Three required.

-Personal Statement Required.
+- Grade Point Average At least 3.00/4.00 overall.
+Applications are strengthened by 3.25/4.00 overall GPA and 3.00/4.00 GPA in core science and mathematics courses. - Tests Required GRE General Test; applications are strengthened by scores corresponding to 65th percentile or higher in verbal, quantitative, and analytical writing. - Minimum TOEFL Score 600 (paper-based); 250 (computer-based); 80, with subscores of Reading 19, Listening 17, Speaking 20, and Writing 21 (new Internet-based TOEFL).
+Recommended score of 87, with subscores of Reading 21, Listening 21, Speaking 23, and Writing 22. - Letters of Recommendation Three required. - Personal Statement Required.